 Working under the umbrella of these theories, tasks are distributed accordingly.
 Rules for prioritization and change management are also put into place and define the Definition of Done and the Definition of Ready.
 Your role as the project manager is to optimize and customize these principles to achieve the best output.

-As part of enhancing workload management and fostering a productive remote work environment, consider providing opportunities for professional development, such as project management courses with certificates.
+To improve workload management and promote a productive remote working culture, consider offering professional development opportunities, including project management courses with certificates.
 These courses can offer comprehensive training in various project management methodologies and tools, providing managers and team members alike with valuable skills and knowledge.

 Why is workload management important?